abngal/ParkingApp/README.md

 # Zip Park : Parking Transactions

 - How to run:
-    - cd zippark && npm install && npm start
+    - cd zippark && npm install && source .env && npm start
     - wait for auto open on browser for localhost:3000 for the web ui for testing

 - Technologies Used